Pet food recall in BC

 We supply more than one food bowl, and everyone eats together, with NO aggression EVER!…

-Our dogs are used to eating dry kibble as their main staple but we like to offer our pets a variety from time to time, to ensure that they are healthy and happy.
+Our dogs are used to eating dry kibble as their main staple but we like to offer our pets a variety from time to time, to ensure that they are

 Our babies also get cooked chicken, boiled hamburger, broiled steak, cooked fish, but NEVER ANY PORK OR HAM PRODUCTS.